Strong Interaction Physics at the Luminosity Frontier with 22 GeV Electrons at Jefferson Lab: Partonic Structure and Spin

 \underline{\emph{High-$x$ PDFs and Synergies with HEP}}.
-In the quest for a comprehensive understanding of the unpolarized quark and gluon structure of the proton \cite{Gao:2017yyd,PDF4LHCWorkingGroup:2022cjn}, one of the significant advantages of boosting the JLab lepton beam energy to 22 GeV is the ensuing ability to access the large-$x$ region, extending up to an approximate value of $x\simeq 0.65$.
-This deep dive occurs within the perturbative deep-inelastic scattering domain, a context in which higher-twist and target-mass effects are markedly suppressed.
-As depicted in Fig.~\ref{fig:1-DIS}, this enables a thorough exploration of large-$x$ PDFs.
-To curb higher-twist corrections, most global PDF fits \cite{Hou:2019efy,NNPDF:2021njg,Bailey:2020ooq} apply standard cuts at $W^2=(p+q)^2 \ge 12.5$ GeV$^2$ and $Q^2=-q^2\!>\!4$GeV$^2$, where $p$ and $q$ respectively denote the standard DIS kinematics of the target and the exchanged virtual photon.
-Using the well-tested technique based on the PDF-mediated correlation, CTEQ-TEA group found that the JLab 22 GeV measurements would be complementary to future LHC and EIC measurements in testing PDF combinations, on the existing differences between the high-sea and low-sea scenarios for proton PDFs and provide controls over higher twist effects to constrain subleading contributions relevant for antiquark PDFs at large-$x$.
+Boosting the JLab lepton-beam energy to $E_e\! =\!
+22$ GeV offers the prospect of extending experimental coverage of the large-$x$ region to an approximate value of $x\simeq\!
+0.65$ as shown in Fig.~\ref{fig:1-DIS}; this in turn has implications for high-energy physics (HEP), aiding in the quest for a comprehensive understanding of the unpolarized quark and gluon structure of the proton~\cite{Gao:2017yyd,PDF4LHCWorkingGroup:2022cjn}.
+An enhanced energy will keep measurements within the perturbatively calculable DIS domain, wherein higher-twist and target-mass effects are comparatively suppressed and may be better controlled.
+To prevent contamination from non-leading twist when extracting twist-2 PDFs, QCD analyses~\cite{Hou:2019efy,NNPDF:2021njg,Bailey:2020ooq} commonly apply kinematical cuts, {\it e.g.}, $W^2=(p+q)^2 \ge 12.5$ GeV$^2$ and $Q^2=-q^2\!>\!4$\ GeV$^2$, where $p$ and $q$ denote the standard DIS kinematics of the target and exchanged virtual photon, respectively.
+With $E_e\! =\!
+22$ GeV, many more DIS events at JLab would traverse these kinematical cuts as shown in Fig.~\ref{fig:1-DIS} in a fashion which could permit more detailed separation of the twist-2 PDFs at high $x$.
+This sensitivity to the high-$x$ PDFs is further reflected in the PDF-mediated correlations computed by the CT Collaboration as shown and discussed in Fig.~\ref{fig:CTcorr}.
+Ultimately, the flavor separation provided by JLab 22 GeV measurements would complement future LHC and EIC measurements in exploring various PDF combinations --- for instance, differences between the high-sea and low-sea scenarios for proton PDFs and provide controls over higher-twist effects to constrain subleading contributions relevant for antiquark PDFs at large $x$.